Deewiant/Mycology/readme.txt

 Mycology changelog:
 -------------------

+	2008-08-13    - I had managed to get the way y should work as a pick instruction completely wrong.
+Thanks to Johannes Laire for noticing this and notifying me.
 	2008-08-11    - Removed PNTR (the same as INDV), it wasn't meant to exist any more.
 	2008-08-09    - The new addition to the FILE fingerprint, D, is now tested.